subzerocloud/showcase/README.md

+## Outdated warning
+While the code in the repository still works, subzero has added more functionality and higher level abstractions since the last update.
+For the most up to date information, please refer to the [documentation](https://docs.subzero.cloud/).

 ## What is this?

 **subZero** is a library implemented in Rust with JS/TypeScript [bindings](https://www.npmjs.com/package/@subzerocloud/nodejs) that allows developers to implement their own customizable backend APIs on top of any database.
 The resulting REST API is PostgREST compatible.
 Currently PostgreSQL, SQLite, MySQL and ClickHouse are supported as target databases.